officelearn/azure-docs.sv-se/articles/storsimple/storsimple-8000-migration-options.md

 ---
-title: Utvärdera alternativ för att migrera data från StorSimple 5000-7000-serien | Microsoft Docs
+title: Evaluate options to migrate data from StorSimple 5000-7000 series| Microsoft Docs
-description: Översikt över alternativ för att migrera data från StorSimple 5000-7000-serien.
+description: Provides an overview of the options to migrate data from StorSimple 5000-7000 series.
 services: storsimple
 documentationcenter: NA
 author: alkohli